Parameter estimation in Cox models with missing failure indicators and the OPPERA study

 In the OPPERA study, the hazard ratios associated with some variables were noticeably different after imputation.
 Although other results remained qualitatively unchanged, we note that even small changes in hazard ratios are important.
 In addition, estimated incidence rates were significantly increased after imputation.
 Since the results of OPPERA may become normative in the orofacial pain literature, precise calculation of the incidence rate of TMD and the hazard ratios associated with putative risk factors is important.
 Thus, imputation is recommended.

 \acks The authors would like to acknowledge and thank the principal investigators of the OPPERA study, namely William Maixner, Luda Diatchenko, Bruce Weir, Richard Ohrbach, Roger Fillingim, Joel Greenspan, and Ronald Dubner.
 The OPPERA study was supported by NIH/NIDCR grant U01DE017018.
 Naomi Brownstein was supported by NIH/NIEHS T32ES007018 and NSF Graduate Research Fellowship Program grant 0646083.
-Eric Bair was supported by NIH/NIDCR grant R03DE023592, NIH/NCATS grant UL1RR025747, and NIH/NIEHS grant P03ES010126.
+Jianwen Cai was supported by NIH/NCI grant P01CA142538 and NIH/NIEHS grant R01ES021900.
+Eric Bair was supported by NIH/NIDCR grant R03DE023592, NIH/NCATS grant UL1TR001111, and NIH/NIEHS grant P03ES010126.

 {S\arabic{section}} {S\arabic{figure}} {S\arabic{table}} {S.\arabic{equation}}

 {\bf Web-based Supplementary Materials for ``Parameter Estimation in Cox Models with Missing Failure Indicators'' by Naomi C Brownstein, Jianwen Cai, Gary Slade, and Eric Bair}